osg-htc/docs/docs/data/stashcache/install-origin.md

 | SciTokens config for authenticated origin instance             | `/run/stash-origin-auth/scitokens.conf` | `/etc/xrootd/stash-origin-auth-scitokens.conf.local` |

 !!! note
-    These local additions files are only used in XCache 3.5.0 and newer.
+    Use of these local additions files requires XCache 3.5.0 and newer.

 Verifying the Origin Server